 In preparing for English Taste, we spent considerable time at the dining tables of 18th-century England, but on the way stopped into the annals of 21st-century technology.

 For its very first exhibition, Rienzi is offering an audio tour by use of individual MP3 players.
-Visitors are invited to listen to a series of voice recordings featuring discussion on historic dining, including eighteenth-century etiquette, decorative motifs, and authentic period recipes.
-This is a big development for a house whose acoustics are more often used for opera or chamber music on period instruments, and whose sound system reached it’s apogee with a mid-1970s Hi-Fi Stereogram record player (still intact in a hidden wall cabinet).
+Visitors are invited to listen to a series of voice recordings featuring discussion on historic dining, including 18th-century etiquette, decorative motifs, and authentic period recipes.
+This is a big development for a house whose acoustics are more often used for opera or chamber music on period instruments, and whose sound system reached its apogee with a mid-1970s Hi-Fi Stereogram record player (still intact in a hidden wall cabinet).

 As a member of the curatorial staff (and perhaps because I was the American accent in the group), I spoke on behalf of Rienzi’s collection, with recordings on the Rococo style, and on several of the objects on view in the dining room.
-Standing alone in a small cupboard of a room, wearing earphones and leaning into a microphone is not a terribly comforting experience—and I can now say that I empathize better with King George VI (or Colin Firth, however you better imagine the scene) on the eve of his epic speech.
+Standing alone in a small cupboard of a room, wearing earphones, and leaning into a microphone is not a terribly comforting experience—and I can now say that I empathize better with King George VI (or Colin Firth, however you better imagine the scene) on the eve of his epic speech.